fitnr/addfips/README.md

 ## Installing

-Add FIPS is a Python package, compatible with Python 2.7, Python 3, and pypy.
+AddFIPS is a Python package, compatible with Python 2.7, Python 3, and pypy.
 It has no dependencies outside of Python's standard libraries.

 If you've used Python packages before:
 ```